Jenlmbr/WebexTeamsBot/README.md

-simple demo to show interaction between API's, gets data (IP address in this case), and PUT's in the config of the Cisco Devnet sandbox router.
+simple demo to show interaction between API's, gets data (IP address in this case), and PUT's it in the config of the Cisco Devnet sandbox router.